 I was desperate enough to try almost anything.
 I probably felt the same as anyone would – terrified.
 I didn’t know how it would be.
 All I knew was that if something didn’t help me soon, I would kill myself.
 I was running out of options.

 I was given a physical exam to ensure I could tolerate the anesthetic used during the procedure.
+The shock isn’t considered a serious risk, but anesthesia can be.
 Once I had the OK, I began the course of treatments.

 I received a series of treatments, spaced a day apart to allow me time to recover from the effects.
 I had treatments on Monday, Wednesday, and Friday, resting on Tuesday, Thursday, and the weekend.